ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 {CODE includes2@Consumer/Includes.cs /}

 What actually happens under the hood is that RavenDB actually has two channels in which it can return information for a load request.
-The first is the results channel, which is what is returned from the Load method call.
+The first is the Results channel, which is what is returned from the Load method call.
 The second is the Includes channel, which contains all the included documents.
 Those documents are not returned from the `Load` method call, but they are added to the session unit of work, and subsequent requests to load them can be served directly from the session cache, without any additional queries to the server.

 ## Live Projections

-Using Includes is very useful, but sometimes we want to do better than that, or just more.
-The Live Projection feature is unique to RavenDB, and it can be thought of as the third step of the Map/Reduce operation: after done with mapping all data, and it has been reduced (if asked to), the RavenDB server can transform the results into a completely different data structure and return it back instead of the original results.
+Using Includes is very useful, but sometimes we want to do better than that, or just more than they can offer.
+The Live Projection feature is unique to RavenDB, and it can be thought of as the third step of the Map/Reduce operation: after done with mapping all data, and it has been reduced (if the index is a Map/Reduce index), the RavenDB server can transform the results into a completely different data structure and return it back instead of the original results.

 Using the Live Projections feature, you get more control over what to load into the result entity, and since it returns a projection of the actual entity you also get the chance to filter out properties you do not need.